MA-Junaid/DSA-C-/README.md

 # DSA-C-
-This is my CSE225 DSA repository
+This is my CSE225 DSA repository.
 Author: M.A Rahman Junaid